After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: Trustworthiness Response Dataset

 \subsection{Details and Statistics}

-To construct a focused evaluation dataset, we perform filtering to retain samples from the \emph{FI}, \emph{FE}, and \emph{RA} categories.
-For the \emph{FA} category, which is not our primary research focus, we apply random sampling to maintain its proportion at approximately 10\% of the total dataset.
-Table~\ref{tab9} shows the data statistics,and Table~\ref{tab3}-\ref{tab8} shows some examples in TRD.
+After validation, we apply random sampling to limit \emph{FA} to 10\% of the total (since it is not the primary focus of our research) and to allocate 30\% to each of the other three categories.
+Table~\ref{tab4} reports the dataset statistics, and Tables~\ref{tab5}--\ref{tab10} provide examples from TRD.
 The distribution of questions in TRD exhibits high similarity, significantly increasing the difficulty for the LLM to determine whether to rely on internal knowledge or external retrieval.
-For instance, questions such as \emph{who won first season of america's got talent} (Table~\ref{tab4}) and \emph{who is the screenwriter of amelia’s children} (Table~\ref{tab5}) follow nearly identical syntactic patterns and lack explicit temporal keywords.
+For instance, questions such as \emph{who won first season of america's got talent} (Table~\ref{tab6}) and \emph{who is the screenwriter of amelia’s children} (Table~\ref{tab7}) follow nearly identical syntactic patterns and lack explicit temporal keywords.
 This ambiguity necessitates careful knowledge calibration by the LLM to make appropriate source selection decisions.

+Furthermore, the construction of time-related questions is automated, allowing them to be updated based on changes to Wikipedia and Wikidata, thus meeting the future evaluation needs of LLMs with evolving internal knowledge.